-I’ve been in my rented apartment for three years and it’s starting to look a little dingy — water stains from a rainy winter have become a white-wall eyesore, my old bathroom never looks clean even when it is, and the bedroom carpet has started to lose its newness.
-I’ve started to refresh it in ways that are mostly on the cheap and won't challenge my lease agreement, and thought I'd share them here.
+I've been in my rented apartment for three years and it's starting to look a little dingy — water stains from a rainy winter have become a white-wall eyesore, my old bathroom never looks clean, even when it is, and the bedroom carpet has started to lose its newness.
+I've refreshed it in ways that are mostly on the cheap and won't challenge my lease agreement, and thought I'd share them here.
 Got more ideas?
 Add them below!

 1. Rescue dingy grout.